Munkkeli/hookstand/README.md

 ## Usage

-In it's most basic form, Hookstand can be used to replace all `useState` & `useCallback` hooks.
+In its most basic form, Hookstand can be used to replace all `useState` & `useCallback` hooks.

 ```tsx
 import {